11 Tips for Organising your Christmas Party for the office

 Last, but not least, how is everyone getting home?
 Lots of people will want the event to run into the wee, small hours, but are the trains/tubes/buses running?
 Across London, you can be relaxed but if staff, or guests, normally commute in, they will need to leave in time to get that last train home.
 If the event isn’t on Friday or Saturday, an early-ish finish is going to reduce the impact on the next day too!

 Organising your first Christmas Party is a lot of pressure, but it will be a lot of fun too.
-We hope these tips for organising your company Christmas event prove useful and make sure you use the experience with the venue and within your organisation to help you make this the highlight of the year.
+We hope these tips for organising your company Christmas party prove useful and make sure you use the experience with the venue and within your organisation to help you make this the highlight of the year.
 If you want to talk to us about anything to do with Christmas parties, give us a call on 020 7403 3300 or click here and complete a contact form.